postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

 * when the introduced interface is unkown to the aspect's author, e.g. when it can be dynamically specified by the aspect's user;
 * when introducing a generic interface thanks to the ability to use generic templates (see <xref:template-parameters>).

-To programmatically add interface members, use one of the `Introduce` methods of the <xref:xref:Metalama.Framework.Advising.IAdviceFactory> interface, as explained in <xref:introducing-members>.
-Make sure than these members are public.
+To programmatically add interface members, use one of the `Introduce` methods of the <xref:xref:Metalama.Framework.Advising.AdviserExtensions> class, as explained in <xref:introducing-members>.
+Make sure that these members are public.

-If instead of adding public members you need to add explicit implementations, use the <xref:Metalama.Framework.Advising.IImplementInterfaceAdviceResult.ExplicitImplementation> property of the <xref:Metalama.Framework.Advising.IImplementInterfaceAdviceResult> returned by the <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method, and call any of its `Introduce` methods.
+If instead of adding public members you need to add explicit implementations, use the <xref:Metalama.Framework.Advising.IImplementInterfaceAdviceResult.ExplicitImplementation> property of the <xref:Metalama.Framework.Advising.IImplementInterfaceAdviceResult> returned by the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method, and call any of its `Introduce` methods.